szilard/benchm-ml/README.md

 VW      |    1400     |

-For tree-based ensembles (RF, GBM) H2O and xgboost can train on 100M records on a single server, though the training time becomes several hours:
+For tree-based ensembles (RF, GBM) H2O and xgboost can train on 100M records on a single server, though the training times become several hours:

 RF/GBM, 100M rows: